Creating transformative cross-cultural experiences between griots and people interested in West African culture, music, and the arts.

-On December 11, 2022, Famoro Dioubate returned to Guinea Conakry, his home country, for the first time in 23 years.
+On December 11, 2022, Famoro Dioubate, balafon griot extraordinaire and co-founder of Manding Grooves returned to Guinea Conakry, his home country, for the first time in 23 years.
 Lisa Feder, accompanied Famoro on his return.
 Their journey was filled with family love, heart-felt music, and many responsibilities and obligations.
-Stay tuned to read the story and see the video about their journey.
+Click here to read/see more.

 Radio Show: Global Griots

-The program features France-based griots, Lansiné Kouyaté (Mali), Seydou "Kanazoé" Diabaté (Burkina Faso), Moh!
-Kouyaté (Guinea), Djene Kouyaté (Guinea) and Mohamed "Champion" Yonne (Guinea).
+Lansiné Kouyaté (Mali).
+Seydou "Kanazoé" Diabaté (Burkina Faso) Moh!
+Kouyaté (Guinea)

-On the page Global Griots, you can click on the photo to see video interviews and music clips by each of the artists on the radio program.
-Like this one, below.
+On the Global Griots page, click on the artist to see full-length interviews and video clips of the artists with Manding Grooves